tjworks/tapdata-docs-en/docs/cloud/user-guide/data-console/etl-mode/etl-mode-dashboard.md

 2. In the left navigation panel, click **Data Console**.

-3. You can easily view your entered data source information on this page, and we'll cover the functions of each button next.
+3. On this page, you can conveniently view the information you have entered for your data source.
+In the following sections, we will explain the functions of each button available.

    ![Data Integration Mode Interface](../../../images/etl_dashboard.png)